Choose an amount to give

 The Day of ‘Arafah is on the 9th of Dhul Hijjah and is one of the most important days in the Islamic calendar.
-This year the Day of ‘Arafah is expected to fall on Thursday 5th June 2025.

 It was on this day that Allah (SWT) perfected His religion, completed His favours upon His beloved Prophet Muhammad (peace be upon him), and approved Islam as a way of life!
 Subhan’Allah.